 This will add a credit card field that will allow your users to make payments directly in your form.

 Enabling Authorize.Net Payments

-Once you’ve set up your form, you’ll need to turn on Authorize.Net payments.
-You can do this by going to Payments » Authorize.Net in the form builder and checking the box labeled Enable Authorize.Net payments option to the on position.
+Once you’ve set up your form, you’ll need to enable Authorize.Net payments.
+To do so, go to Payments » Authorize.Net in the form builder.
+Then toggle the Enable Authorize.Net payments option to the on position.

 This will open up additional settings for you to fill out.
 However, none of these fields are required for testing purposes, so feel free to leave them blank if you want to.